ronyeh/butterflynet/trunk/README.txt

 Working on BNet2.
 Starting with Documents & Photos.
 Notes will come later, through R3.
 Spent about 3 hours working on the SplashScreen. =) It really animates like OS X now!
 5:30 PM
 Listing Files and Photographs...

+March 18
+Spent about 5 hours getting the Professor's Whiteboard mode working in Flash.